quiqr/quiqr-book/content/docs/02-Reference/03-content-model/_index.md

 ## Model File Structure

-PoppyGo has helpers two organize complex models and prevent redundant configuration code. ```Includes``` are used to split the main-file into seperate files and partials makes it possible to reuse configuration code.
+Quiqr has helpers two organize complex models and prevent redundant configuration code. ```Includes``` are used to split the main-file into seperate files and partials makes it possible to reuse configuration code.